Andrew Mann

 Madyson Barber

-Madyson is a new graduate student, and has been on the team for 3 years as an undergraduate.
-Her research focuses on building automated querying and search tools for rapid characterizing of newly identified planets (and their host stars) from the TESS mission.
+Madyson is a third-year graduate student, but started in the lab as an undergraduate and Chancellor Science Scholar.
+Madyson holds an NSF GRFP fellowship.
+She runs the TIDYE survey, which focuses on the demographics of young exoplanets from the TESS mission.
 She also works on age-dating associations based on stellar variability.
 Read more about Madyson's research on her website.

 barber